heig-vd-dai-course/heig-vd-dai-course/05.04-presentation-of-practical-work-1/README.md

 ### How and what to present

 You are free to present your work as you want.
-You can use slides, a live demo, a small theater piece.
+You can use slides, a live demo, a small theater piece, etc.

 However, it is not necessary to remind us the objectives of the practical work: we know what you have to do but we do not know what you have done and how you have done it - focus on that.

-Focus your presentation on the _"what"_ and the _"how"_ and present the core aspects of your application: there is no need to present us the code as we will dig in deeper while grading your work.
+Focus your presentation on the _"what"_ and the _"why"_ and present the core aspects of your application: there is no need to present us the code as we will dig in deeper while grading your work.
 Present some code only if it is something critical and/or very unique/interesting to your project.